-This is a fundamental in a board game and these two go hand in hand as they effect each other greatly.
+These are fundamental in a board game and they go hand in hand as they effect each other greatly.
 A theme is simply a skin of a game (i.e. all the different variants of Monopoly) and the concept means what the game is about.
-The ideas here are endless and authors are trying to come up with new ones all the time: it can be map based (with acquisition of territories, with building things, with trading), card based (card swapping, card collecting), board based with laying or moving pieces, with money or betting involved, including or excluding various dices or drawing of cards etc. The list is endless.
+The ideas here are endless and authors are trying to come up with new ones all the time: it can be map based (with acquisition of territories like Sctyhe, with building things, with trading like Settlers of Catan), card based (card swapping, card collecting), board based with laying or moving pieces (like Kahuna), with money or betting involved, including or excluding various dices or drawing of cards etc. The list is endless.

 Important thing here is that the theme and concept complement each other and make sense together.

 This is further development of the concept and it defines in detail how the board game is going to be played: the starting situation, distribution of goods among players, who goes next, what happens in a turn, what is and what is not allowed, and in the end, what the victory conditions are.

 Game mechanics are written in board game’s manual.
 They are also known as rules.

 It’s these rules that create the longevity of a board game.
 As we said in the previous article: you want them simple to learn to bring in new players, yet complex to master to keep the better players studying and coming back to the game.